 Regular dental care, unfortunately, isn’t something too many dogs have the privilege of receiving.

-Apart from keeping their gums and teeth healthy, it also keeps at bay other problems like bad breath and even stomach illnesses that occur due to germs in the mouth.
+Apart from keeping their gums and teeth healthy, it also keeps at bay other problems like bad breath and even stomach illnesses due to germs in the mouth.

 The key to maintaining good oral hygiene in dogs is to start early.

-Do it regularly enough and it’ll become a habit – something tough to achieve with older dogs.
+Do it regularly enough and it’ll become a habit – something challenging to achieve with older dogs.

-If you prefer not to brush your dog teeth, give them dog chew toys that help their teeth or alternatives such as dental chews for dogs.
+If you prefer not to brush your dog’s teeth, give them dog chew toys that help their teeth or alternatives such as dental chews for dogs.